qntkhvn/climbing/README.md

 ## `climbing`

-This GitHub repository contains the code and data for the paper **An Examination of Sport Climbing Competition Format and Scoring System** by Quang Nguyen, Hannah Butler, and Gregory J. Matthews.
+This GitHub repository contains the code and data for the paper **An Examination of Olympic Sport Climbing Competition Format and Scoring System** by Quang Nguyen, Hannah Butler, and Gregory J. Matthews.

 ### Data